 Our counsellors have many years of professional experience helping people navigate and find the answers to these questions in their own life context.
 Counselling is a person-centred service available to NDIS participant's, their carer(s) and family.
 It is a capacity-building, capacity-enhancing and skills-building therapeutic service.
 Much of what it seeks to do is support, enhance and/or develop the 'inner' you.

 Counselling is the central way most people access a therapeutic service to therfore do 'self' work.
 Work focused on their needs, their experiences, and helping each and every individual develop the personal capacity they need in their personal circumstances, and assisting them to move to the next level of their lives.

 SchemeWise Counsellors can help with:

 - Resolving conflict – personal and interpersonal (at home, work or other setting)

 - Mental health – such as with depression, anxiety, OCD, panic, psychosis (hearing voices)

-- Neurological conditions like autism (children 10 and up), brain injury, MS, Parkinson's, etc
+- Neurological conditions like autism (children 10 and up), brain injury, MS, Parkinson's, Stroke, etc

-- Life Transitions - such as at school, home and work, moving house, moving out and independence
+- Life Transitions - such as school, home, or work, moving house, moving out & being independent, or others

 - Worries, problems, or issues affecting your peace of mind – like addictions, personal issues, safety